MoserMichael/zipit/README.md

 I think what this all means: c++ iterators are quite good at traversing a single container; they are not quite good at creating compound iteration structures that span several unrelated containers; for this case the iterator has to maintain additional state as part of the iterator, that's when you reach the limits of that abstraction; i think that's what they called an [impedance mismatch](https://www.joelonsoftware.com/2004/03/25/25-2/)

-One interesting thing: when one needs to roll his own iterator it has been standard practice to inherit from std::iterator.
-With c++17 this has been depecated, so here is a link that [explains why](https://www.fluentcpp.com/2018/05/08/std-iterator-deprecated/).
+One interesting thing: it has been standard practice to inherit from std::iterator in order to implement a custom iterator.
+Now with c++17 this has been depecated, (doing so will give you ugly warnings) so here is a link that [explains why](https://www.fluentcpp.com/2018/05/08/std-iterator-deprecated/).